smitthakkar96/flask-nsfw/README.md

 # flask-nsfw
-While build the apps that serve users sometimes you are concern with the type of content sent to server.
+While building apps that serve users, you may sometimes be concerned with the type of content being sent to the server.
-Sometimes there are some images sent to server that contains nudity etc, in such cases you look forward for some rest API and then call it in each function.
+Sometimes there may be some images sent to the server that contain pornography, nudity etc. In such case, you will have to find a rest API and then call it in every function.

-But now those old days are gone, here is flask-nsfw a simple flask extension built with Clarifai Api. <br/>
+Those old days are gone, here is flask-nsfw, a simple flask extension built with Clarifai Api. <br/>
-Just add a decorater before function and there you go.<br/>
+Just add a decorater before the function and you're done.<br/>
-Currently flask-nsfw block images that are in form of multipart or base64.<br/>
+At the moment flask-nsfw blocks images that are in the form of multipart or base64.<br/>

 To use flask-nsfw :
 step 1: pip install flask-nsfw <br/>